-Continuous enrollment eligibility requirements vary per assessment.
-For semester 1 ACPs, a student who misses more than 10 days of a course prior to the last instructional day of the semester will not be eligible for inclusion in the calculation of a semester 1 ACP SEI.
-For semester 2 ACPs, a student who misses more than 9 days of a course prior to the last instructional day of the semester will not be eligible for inclusion in the calculation of a semester 2 ACP SEI.
-For year-long courses, a student who misses more than a pre-determined number of days in a course prior to the course-relevant assessment will not be eligible for inclusion in the calculation of a norm-referenced, STAAR, or TAKS SEI.
-The maximum number of absences allowed for the full school year is 20; the number of absences applicable to a specific course is pro-rated from the first instructional day of the term to the last instructional day before the first day of the course-relevant testing period.
+Enrollment and attendance eligibility requirements vary per assessment.
+The maximum number of absences allowed for the full school year is 20; the number of absences applicable to a specific course scheduling group is pro-rated from the first instructional day of the term to the last instructional day before the testing begins, a period of time called the "test term."
+For semester 1 ACPs, a student who misses more than 10 days in a course scheduling group during the semester 1 ACP test term will not be eligible for inclusion in the calculation of a semester 1 ACP SEI.
+For semester 2 ACPs, a student who misses more than 8 days in a course scheduling group during the test term will not be eligible for inclusion in the calculation of a semester 2 ACP SEI.
+For year-long courses, the number of absences that are allowed varies by test term; a student who misses more than the allowed number of days during the test term will not be eligible for inclusion in the calculation of a norm-referenced or STAAR SEI.
 (See Appendix A for test-specific attendance requirements.)

-Thus, in order to be included as a member of a given school's cohort, a student must adhere to the district's attendance and continuous enrollment parameters, have sufficient pre-observation data, and be tested in that school in accordance with Dallas ISD testing policy.
+Thus, in order to be included as a member of a school's cohort, a student's enrollment and attendance must conform to attendance and enrollment parameters, have sufficient pre-observation data, and be tested in that school in accordance with Dallas ISD testing policy.